-- 1. The Mission / Commitments / Core Values; - 2.
-The framework for the Independent Review Process; - 3.
+- 1. The Mission / Commitments / Core Values; - The framework for the Independent Review Process; - 3.
 The manner in which Fundamental Bylaws can be amended; - 4.
-The powers set out in Section 5.B of this report; - 5.
-The community mechanism as the Sole Member Model; - 6.
-The IANA Function Review and the Separation Process required by the CWG-Stewardship's proposal; - 7.
+The powers set out in Section 5.B of this report; - 4.5.
+The community mechanism as the Sole Member Model; - 5.6.
+The IANA Function Review and the Separation Process required by the CWG-Stewardship's proposal; - 6.7.
 The Post-Transition IANA governance and Customer Standing Committee structures, also required by the CWG-Stewardship's proposal.

-The first CCWG draft proposal included an explanation and question about whether existing ICANN bylaws requirement regarding location of headquarters should be a Fundamental Bylaw.
+Some commenters suggested that requirements The first CCWG draft proposal included an explanation and question about whether existing ICANN bylaws requirement regarding ICANN's location of headquarters location should be a Fundamental Bylaw.